optiv/InsecureShop/README.md

 * This also serves as a platform to test your Android pentesting skills.
 * Developed in Kotlin, this application was created primarily for research on Android Deeplinks and Webviews.
 However, several more vulnerabilities were added in this app which were found in real-world Android applications.
 The vulnerabilities present in this app are real and have been found during mobile pentests.

+# ⚙️ Usage

+You can compile the source code in Android Studio or simply download the APK file from [here](https://github.com/optiv/InsecureShop/releases/download/v1.0/InsecureShop.apk)

 # 📌 Note:

 * Rooted device is not required.
 All vulnerabilities can be exploited on a non-rooted device.